19 Best Unkillable Houseplants Ideal for Beginners

 4. Pothos (Scindapsus aureus)

-Pothos also called Money Plant or Devil's Ivy has a high ability to withstand draught and excess moisture and generally pest resistant.
+Pothos also called Money Plant or Devil's Ivy has a high ability to withstand drafts, and minimal moisture and are generally pest resistant.
+If kept away from direct sunlight and with moderate watering, they will thrive.

-Devil's Ivy can be treated as a trailer or climber, reaching up to 6 ft or more under good conditions.
+Devil's Ivy can be treated as a trailer or climber, reaching up to 6 feet or more under good conditions.
 A moss stick or a hanging basket are ideal for growing this plant.
-Learn more on how to grow and care for Pothos.

 5. Japanese Aralia (Fatsia japonica)